IndraSigicharla/IndraSigicharla/README.md

 ## Hey there!👋
-🌱 I'm currently a first-year student at Vellore Institute of Technology, with an interest in Artificial Intelligence and PC Hardware.
+🌱 I'm currently a second-year student at Vellore Institute of Technology, with an interest in Artificial Intelligence and PC Hardware.

 🤔 I'll gladly accept help from anyone who's willing to help in anything, as I'm quite a novice, and very new to everything😅